khiav223577/active_model_cachers/README.md

 ## Examples

-### Example 1: Cache the number of active user
+### Example 1: Cache the number of active users

-After specifying the name as `active_count` and how to get data when cache miss by lambda `User.active.count`.
-You could access the cached data by calling `active_count` method on the cacher, `User.cacher`.
+Specify the variable name as `active_count`.
+After using lambda `User.active.count` to define how the data can be accessed when there is a cache miss, you can get the cached data by calling `active_count` method on the cacher `User.cacher`.

 ```rb
 class User < ActiveRecord::Base